rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/writings/blog_posts/logarithms.md

 TITLE=Logarithms Are Clocks
-DATE=4/03/2023
-PREVIEW=Nonsense
+DATE=4/14/2023
+PREVIEW=Tired of remembering your logarithm rules?
+I've got just the solution – a mathematical timepiece!
 TAGS=Logarithms, Mathematics
-DRAFT=true
-IMG=nonsense
+DRAFT=false
+IMG=../../images/logarithms/log-clock.png

 I've always had a problem with logarithms.
 Not that I don't like them – in fact, I love them!
 There are so many ways to turn a logarithm on its head, to twist it inside out or upside down, that doing algebra with them can't help but be fun.
 But as much as I enjoy applying logarithm rules, I hate remembering them.

-That's not unique to logarithms, though.
-I tend to remember formulae by what they mean rather than how they're written.
-Understanding the former is almost always enough to figure out the latter.
-But for the longest time, I haven't intuitively understood how logarithms work.
-And I don't think that's uncommon.

-Recently, however, I've stumbled across a way of thinking about logarithms that actually makes sense.
-By describing the essence of the logarithm so compellingly, it renders all of their properties completely obvious.
-For my analogical brain, it's the only perspective that has ever truly clicked.
-I'm sure it's not completely original, but since I've never seen it described before, it seems worth the effort to try and explain it here.
+So imagine my surprise when I stumbled upon a way of thinking about logarithms that is so compelling and intuitive, it makes these rules completely obvious!
+Instead of having to stuff complicated algebraic expressions in my brain, it allows me to rediscover these expressions on the spot with only a little common sense.
+I'm sure it's not completely original, but since I've never seen it described before, I think it's worth going over here.
+So let's get into it!

-Let's start with the first logarithm rule you learn, namely that adding two logarithms with the same base multiplies their arguments:
+We'll begin with the first logarithm rule you learn, namely that adding two logarithms with the same base multiplies their arguments:

 $$\log_a{(b)} + \log_a{(c)} = \log_a{(bc)}$$